 Plant care with LECA primarily consists of adding liquid fertilizer.
 Since LECA doesn’t have the same organic material that soil has, you need to supplement it.
 Be sure to use liquid nutrients intended for hydroponics.

-How To Prepare LECA The First Time
+How To Prepare LECA balls The First Time

 When you first open your bag of LECA, you may notice that it’s covered in dust.
 You don’t want to expose your plants to that, so give your LECA an initial soak.
 To do this, add the clay balls to a bucket and fill it with warm water.
-Rub your hands through the LECA so that it’s saturated, and then use a strainer to remove the water.
+Rub your hands through the LECA so that it’s saturated, and then use a filter to remove the water.
 Do this between three and five times.

 You should probably do this outside, as the dust could make your kitchen counter messy.
 Once you’ve finished, you can use the LECA by adding it to your container.